-Ratings represent risk relative to the contiguous United States.
-100 is the highest risk for the hazard and 1 is the lowest for the U.S., but does not indicate no risk.
+Ratings represent risk relative to North America.
+100 is the highest risk for the hazard and 1 is the lowest, but does not indicate no risk.
 Flood and fire are rated based on the buildings in Mount Pleasant exposed to these hazards.
 See hazard sections below and check your address for details.

-Precipitation and heat risk in Mount Pleasant, SC is extreme.
-Drought risk is significant.
+Heat risk in Mount Pleasant, SC is extreme.
+Precipitation risk is very high.
+Drought risk is high.
 About 99% of buildings in Mount Pleasant, SC are at risk of flooding, and the risk level for these buildings is very high.
-About 93% of buildings in Mount Pleasant, SC are at risk of wildfire, and the risk level for these buildings is significant.
+About 100% of buildings in Mount Pleasant, SC are at risk of wildfire, and the risk level for these buildings is significant.

 Fire and flood risk can vary significantly for individual properties within a city.
-Check your address for detailed heat, storm, fire, drought, and flood risk through 2050.
+Check your address for detailed heat, precipitation, fire, flood, and drought risk through 2050.

 Climate change is increasing inland and coastal flooding risk due to sea level rise and increasing chances of extreme precipitation.
 See more information on flooding risk.

 The number of the hottest days in Mount Pleasant is projected to keep increasing.

 In a typical year around 1990, people in Mount Pleasant, SC experienced about 7 days above 94.2ºF in a year.
 By 2050, people in Mount Pleasant are projected to experience an average of about 31 days per year over 94.2ºF.

 Climate change is increasing the frequency and intensity of heat waves, even in places with cooler average temperatures.
 See more information on heat risk.
 Everyone can take steps to reduce their risks from extreme heat.

 The share of precipitation during the biggest downpours in Mount Pleasant is projected to increase.